pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ### Prompt

 ```
+You are my AI assistant.
+We've been working together in this conversation.

+***

 Recap this in full with a progressive structure that preserves continuity, nuance, and compaction.

-Create a succinct essence containing everything necessary for progress and nothing that distracts.
-Focus on the most important elements based on our conversation's nature, adjusting detail level to match complexity while ensuring enough context to continue without referencing the full dialogue.
+***

 Follow this CORES (Context/Obstacle/Routine/Effect/Stuff) five-part progression:

 Who is involved in this journey, documenting their identity, background, and role within our working environment?